AuReMe/metage2metabo-postaviz/README.rst

 Input explanation:

 - Allow to choose between the taxonomic ranks, the individual metagenomes "mgs" or all bins with "all"

+[!WARNING]

+The "all" option on all sample (No metadata filter applied) can be long to produce the plots.
+Also heavy plots will impact the performance of the application.

 - The second input automatically update from the input above.
 It allow the selection of the specific group of bins in CATEGORY ???